mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/pbes/pbes-inst-solving.rst

     pred^{= j}(u, U) = \{v \in U \mid (v,u) \in E \wedge (\rnk(v) = j \vee (v \notin \mathrm{dom}(\rnk) \wedge \dec(v) \in \{\blacktriangle,\blacktriangledown\}) )\}
     \end{eqnarray*}

-The above optimisation can be integrated in the instantiation algorithm as follows.
+The above optimisation can be integrated in the instantiation algorithm as follows:

 .. _detect-loops: